An algebra for covariant observers in de Sitter space: Algebra for covariant observers

 \subsection{Algebra for multiple covariant observers}

-We now extend our framework to the presence of multiple covariant observers $\O_a,\O_b,\cdots$.
+We now extend our framework to the presence of multiple covariant observers $\O_a,\O_b,\cdots$, to construct the algebra for one particular covariant observer, say $\O_a$.
 The fundamental principle remains: an observer $\O_a$ can only access degrees of freedom within its own causal patch $\M_a$.
-Since the QFT and observers' degrees of freedom are related via gravitational constraints, we propose that $\O_a$ can access the following: \begin{enumerate} \item The parameters $\phi_b,s_b$ specifying the location of $\O_b$'s geodesic, when it intersects $\M_a$. \item The proper time interval $t_b$ along $\O_b$'s geodesic that lies within $\M_a$. \end{enumerate}
+Since the QFT and observers' degrees of freedom are related via gravitational constraints, we propose that $\O_a$ can access the following: \begin{enumerate} \item The parameters $\phi_b,s_b$ specifying the location of $\O_b$'s geodesic, when it intersects $\M_a$. \item The proper time interval $t_b$ along $\O_b$'s geodesic that lies within $\M_a$. \end{enumerate} Here we are holding the principle that from the perspective of $\O_a$, the other observers are viewed as part of the matter system, thus contribute to the algebra.